 Student Research Funds

-The Michael Baker Jr. Inc. Fund for Undergraduate Research in Civil and Environmental Engineering was established in 2000.
+The Michael Baker Jr. Inc. Fund for Undergraduate Research in Civil & Environmental Engineering was established in 2000.
 The research stipends shall be awarded to undergraduate students conducting research in civil and environmental engineering, with preference given to students studying transportation systems.

 The Bobko-Dennis Fund for Undergraduate Student Research was created by gifts from Dr. Philip Bobko, M.S.
 1972, in honor of Russell E. Dennis, Bucknell Professor of Education from 1969 to 2012.
 Russ was a true academic and scholar-teacher who instilled his students with the passion and desire to think critically and logically.
 Income from the fund is dedicated to supporting undergraduate research opportunities for students majoring in psychology, philosophy, history, or music.